 - 4.4/5 stars

-With Honeywell, small heater features add a big touch of comfort, (even if it isn't battery-powered).
+With Honeywell, the small heater features add a big touch of comfort (even if it isn't battery-powered).
 An LED light indicates operational status and an automatic shut-off trigger if it starts overheating.
 The ceramic heating element is encased in cool-touch, fireproof plastic.

 Like the Lasko heater, this Honeywell unit also runs on an electric power supply.
 The minimal wattage of 200W covers 120-200 sq. ft., which is larger than the other electric unit.
 Still small enough to be portable, the Honeywell delivers heat where you need it.